usmankhalid-95/A6/readme.md

 - Optimize retrieval with **hybrid search (dense + keyword-based retrieval).**
 - Introduce **multi-modal capabilities** for image-based document retrieval.

+## Data Source
+All the data used by the chatbot is fetched from the usman_portfolio.pdf file.
+This file contains the necessary information to answer the user’s queries and provide accurate, relevant responses regarding Usman.

 ### **Note on System Limitations**
 ⚠️ **Important:** While running the chatbot, I encountered system limitations due to memory constraints on my **M1 MacBook**.
 Specifically, when attempting to answer the question: